 During the design process, I came to more details for hemming and hawing.
 How thick and high do we want the frames and thresholds?
 How thick should the doors be for double glazing?
 How do we divide the windows of the balcony doors if we want the glass surface to be slightly larger?

 I was worried that the doors would become too “modern” with our wishes of more and double glazing.
 So I searched the internet for the source of those beautiful old architectural drawings of Portuguese doors and windows.
 And I found it!

 Enciclopedia da construção

 The drawings appear to come from an old Portuguese reference work for construction: Enciclopedia Práctica da Construção Civil.
 This encyclopedia consists of 30 parts and describes the building standards for houses.
 The copy I found is a 1955 edition.
 And I suspect that we’re often going to use this reference work on hemming and hawing moments during the entire renovation.

 In the meantime, we gave the drawings to few carpenters for making us a quote.
 The things we learned from the encyclopedia came in handy there.

 When requesting the quotes, we had to make choices again: what kind of wood, what kind of fittings?
 They prefer Kambala here.
 This is tropical hardwood, also known as Iroko..
 However, we prefer local chestnut wood, because it was used in the past too.

 The conversations with the different carpenters were nice.
 Now we are waiting to see what the price will be …

-If you are interested in the SketchUp files or the downloads of the encyclopedia, register and / or mail us.
+If you are interested in the SketchUp files or the downloads of the encyclopedia, contact us.